It's elemental, my dear Watson:

 In addition, hydrogen produced using excess solar/wind electricity allows that power to be stored for later use.
 There are other ways to store huge quantities of power, for example by pumping water up to a pond on a hill then running it back through a generator, but making and storing hydrogen also works on the flatlands, and the amount that can be stored is limited only by the number of tanks installed or added later.
 Batteries are backup power champs too, but storing enough power to run NYC or LA for long periods would require impossibly large batteries, at least for the foreseeable future.
 Hydrogen’s ability to store excess power becomes a serious benefit as we move in a big way to renewable but intermittent electricity.
 Solar power is already being wasted on some sunny days in California, and we’ve just begun that transition.

-The weight of the hydrogen in a Hyundai Nexo fuel cell SUV is 14 (yes, fourteen) pounds, powering the same 400 miles.
+The weight of the hydrogen in a Hyundai Nexo fuel cell SUV is 14 (yes, fourteen) pounds, powering the same 400 miles as the Tesla.
 Add in the storage tank and fuel cell, and the H system running a Nexo weighs about 10% of a Tesla’s battery.

 As we’ve discussed elsewhere on this site, we must find a way to store hydrogen without the hassles of extreme compression or super-low temperature.
-I think the breakthrough will happen soon now, since it’s become so critical to both transportation and renewable energy storage.
+I think the breakthrough will happen, since it’s so important to both transportation and renewable energy storage.

 Watch this space for updates...